xsip/CS2-Schema-Manager-Lib/README.md

 # CS2-SchemaManager-Lib
-### CS2 SchemaManager Lib is a C++ Library for getting SchemaSystem offsets fast in Counter Strike 2.
+### CS2 SchemaManager Lib is a C++ Library for getting SchemaSystem offsets and enums fast in Counter Strike 2.
 ### This could be used for external Cheats!

 # Usage